tarwn/lessthandot-hugo/blogs/content/posts/2013-11-06-document-your-sql-server-databases.md

   - Microsoft SQL Server Admin

 ---
 How important is database documentation to you?
-I know you have a hundred “more important” things to do.
+I know you have a hundred "more important" things to do.
 But consider this: how much time is it going to take you to document the purpose of a constraint right now?
 How much time will you spend trying to remember that purpose in seven months when a developer has a question about it?
 Documenting a database and its objects when they are created can save you hours of work in the long run.

 There are many ways to create and store documentation.
 You could create a spreadsheet for each database, with information about each table, view, and stored procedure – and update it manually.
 You could buy a third party product and use it – but then you're paying for a method to track this information.
 Or you could use a built-in tool in SQL Server to add the information, and use Reporting Services to display it.